Israel, U.S. believe Iran is about to retaliate for Israeli bombing of Syria consulate, officials say

 Israel and the U.S. are convinced Iran is preparing to retaliate for the Israeli strike on an Iranian consulate in Syria, U.S. officials say.

-Israel on Monday struck an Iranian consulate in Damascus, Syria, and killed a "handful" of leaders of Iran's Islamic Revolutionary Guard Corps, according to the Pentagon.
+Israel on Monday struck an Iranian consulate in Damascus, Syria, and killed a number of senior leaders of Iran's Islamic Revolutionary Guard Corps, according to the Pentagon.

-The Iranians are now planning a retaliatory attack with a swarm of Shaheed loitering drones and cruise missiles, the officials believe.
-The timing and target are unknown, but a proportional response to the Damascus attack would be to hit an Israeli diplomatic facility.
+The U.S. has picked up intelligence that Iran is planning a retaliatory attack that would include a swarm of Shaheed loitering drones and cruise missiles.
+Officials say the timing and target are unknown, but a proportional response to the Damascus attack would be to hit an Israeli diplomatic facility.
+The attack is likely to come between now and the end of Ramadan next week.

-There are a number of dates associated with the end of Ramadan that would be symbolic from an Iranian perspective.
-For instance, April 5 is known as Al-Quds day, a day to express support for the Palestinian people.
-April 6 is considered "The night of power," a night when deeds are magnified by 1,000.
-However, the intelligence estimate is that retaliation is more likely to occur next week.

 Another important unknown is where the drones and missiles would be launched — from Iraq or Syria, which could prompt a thin claim of deniability by Tehran — or from Iranian territory.